-However, most of the forgiveness programs require you to relocate to rural areas where there’s a high need of medical professionals or to work in public service, which means that you won’t be earning as much as other doctors in a private practice.
-You’ll also have to commit to a number of years (typically two or more) to be eligible for these programs.
+However, most of the forgiveness programs require you to relocate to rural areas where there’s a high need for medical professionals or to work in public service, which means that you won’t be earning as much as other doctors in a private practice.
+You’ll also have to commit to some years (typically two or more) to be eligible for these programs.

 Medical students can spend more than a decade in school: four years for their bachelor’s degree, four years in medical school, three years of residency and a few more if they decide to pursue a specialization.

 Getting into medical school is a highly competitive process.
-AAMC data shows that applicants and matriculants in the 2021-22 school year had an average GPA of 3.59 and an average MCAT score above 505.9.
+AAMC data shows that applicants and matriculants in the 2022-2023 school year had an average GPA of 3.62 and an average MCAT score of 506.5.

 The process to get into medical school is as follows: